sirdog9001/EnduraBot/mkdocs/docs/isthereanydeal-api.md

 The base URL for API calls to ITAD is `https://api.isthereanydeal.com`

 ## /games/lookup/v1
-This endpoint requires the following be sent to it via an HTTP `GET` header:
+This endpoint requires the following URL query parameters be sent via an HTTP `GET` header:
 ```json
 {"key": key, "title": title}
 ```